SteveMacenski/slam_toolbox/README.md

 - Map serialization and lossless data storage
 - ... more but those are the highlights

-For running on live production robots, I recommend using the snap: slam-toolbox, it has optimizations in it that make it about 10x faster.
-You need the deb/source install for the other developer level tools that don't need to be on the robot (rviz plugins, etc).

 This package has been benchmarked mapping building at 5x+ real-time up to about 30,000 sq. ft. and 3x real-time up to about 60,000 sq. ft. with the largest area (I'm aware of) used was a 200,000 sq. ft. building in synchronous mode (i.e. processing all scans, regardless of lag), and *much* larger spaces in asynchronous mode.

 The video below was collected at [Circuit Launch](https://www.circuitlaunch.com/) in Oakland, California.
 Thanks to [Silicon Valley Robotics](https://svrobo.org/) & Circuit Launch for being a testbed for some of this work.